Makhdoom Yahya Maneri: Personal life

 He married Bibi Raziya alias Badi Bua, daughter of Makhdoom Syed Shahabuddin Pir Jagjot and they had four sons and one daughter together including Sharfuddin Yahya Maneri.

 Death and legacy

 Kamaluddin Yahya Maneri died in 1323 and was buried in Badi Dargah, Maner Sharif near the tomb of his father.
-The sacred shrine is known as Bari Dargah, while the mausoleum of one of his descendants, Makhdoom Shah Daulat Maneri is known as Chhoti Dargah which is nearby.
+The sacred shrine is known as Badi Dargah, while the mausoleum of one of his descendants, Makhdoom Shah Daulat Maneri is known as Chhoti Dargah which is nearby.

 Badi Dargah has remained a place of pilgrimage for a long time.
-Notable visitors include Sikandar Lodi and the Mughal emperor Babar.
+Notable visitors include Sikandar Lodi and the Mughal emperor Babur.

 Among his descendants, Makhdoom Shah Daulat Maneri died in 1608.
 His mausoleum Chhoti Dargah was built by Ibrahim Khan Kakar, then Governor of Bihar, and completed in 1616.
 It is still known as an excellent example of Mughal architecture.